Kafi Benz: Murals and film

 During the festival of 2012, MTO had become the subject of intense focus in the community because of curious interpretations of some of his murals, that grew into a veritable polarized controversy, perpetuated by those projecting those unsupported interpretations.
 The controversy raged on for months and led to the destruction of the huge mural that provoked it, dubbed Fast Life (although it was intended as Fat Lie).
 In response to the controversy and removal, additional murals were created in the area by MTO through "Going Vertical" and private funding, two of which were facilitated by Benz.

 Benz became the co-translator and narrator of a documentary film MTO created about his perspective of the saga and the murals he painted in response to various stages of it, as they unfolded.
 The film, FL: unpremeditated movie, was released in March 2013.

 Later in 2013, MTO returned to Sarasota during his next painting tour throughout the United States.
-At that time, he executed a mural that is more than two stories tall, Florida, Mon Amour..., on the northern wall of The Players theatre in Sarasota.
+At that time, he executed a mural that is more than two stories tall, Florida, Mon Amour..., on the northern wall of The Players theatre that was located on Tamiami Trail and opposite the Municipal Auditorium in Sarasota.
 He designated Benz as curator of that mural.